 The long history of Sanofi results in a significant proportion of income tax being paid in Western Europe and US, where the intellectual property of many of our leading products is located.

-In 2022, the amount of income taxes we paid relating to 2022 in our three main countries (Germany, US and France) represented 74% of our group cash tax.
+In 2023, the amount of income taxes we paid relating to 2023 in our three main countries (Germany, US and France) represented 69% of our group cash tax.
 Our headquarter is in France.
 More than 25 manufacturing sites (including most of the principal ones) and nearly half of our Research and Development sites are in Western Europe.
-See below for more details of the Company's geographical footprint.

-Operations in Country
+Operations in country